Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # objects OPNS

-OPNS are the dual representations of IPNS, named by outer product null space.
-A test whether a point is part of the object can be done by P^X=0 (p the point, X the object).
+OPNS means outer product null space.
+A test whether a point is part of the object can be done by p^X=0 (p the point, X the object).

 |-|-|-|-|
 |object|how calculated|Gaalop sample code|0...31 array elements|